Crews search for survivors in North Carolina's mountains days after Helene's deluge

 Many who lived through what was one of the deadliest storms in U.S. history were left without electricity or any way to reach out for help.
 Some cooked food on charcoal grills or hiked to high ground in the hopes of finding a signal to call loved ones.

+“Communities were wiped off the map,” North Carolina’s governor, Roy Cooper, said at a news conference Tuesday.

-The devastation was especially bad in the Blue Ridge Mountains, where at least 40 people died in and around the city of Asheville, a tourism haven known for its art galleries, breweries and outdoor activities.
+The devastation was especially bad in the Blue Ridge Mountains, where at least 50 people died in and around Asheville, a tourism haven known for its art galleries, breweries and outdoor activities.

 Just outside the city, in the small community of Swannanoa, receding floodwaters revealed cars stacked on top of others and trailer homes that had floated away during the storm.
 Roads were caked with mud and debris and pockmarked by sinkholes.